raguay/ModalFileManager-NWjs/README.md

 	- Launch Scripts
 	- Regular Expression selection
 	- Zip Selected Entries
-- Internal drag and drop - I can't seem to get it to work right.
-- Proper drag and drop with outside programs (NW.js doesn't support it directly, but I should be able to get it going with Node.js talking directly to the OS).
+- Drag and drop with external programs (NW.js doesn't support it directly, but I should be able to get it going with Node.js talking directly to the OS).
 - Add more file views for the Extra Panel
 - Multiple windows
 - Get Windows working